 If you’re looking for something more stylish yet powerful, the Microsoft Surface Pro 7 is for you.
 While it looks elegant, but it is thick according to today’s standards.
 But we have chosen the laptop for its improved performance.

 The company markets it to have 10.5-hours of battery life.
-But during our test, it lasted for around 9 hours, which is also great for a machine.
-The laptop is an innovative machine.
-So, it transforms from a laptop to a tablet on-the-go.
+But during our test for Stock Trading laptops, it lasted for around 9 hours, which is also great for a machine.
+This laptop is an innovative machine.
+So, it transforms from a laptop to a tablet on the go.
 It’s useful when you’re taking notes in your class.

 Connectivity and Ports